 This is a traditional goals question with a couple of twists.

-• Be brief but specific when discussing the HEC MBA – tie its program directly to achievement of your goals, and detail the 2-3 points about the program that are most meaningful to you.
+- Be brief but specific when discussing the HEC MBA – tie its program directly to achievement of your goals, and detail the 2-3 points about the program that are most meaningful to you.

 Finally, connect the dots.
-This essay, well done, will convey how your goals grow organically from your experience and are achievable given your past experience and an MBA from HEC.
+This essay, well done, will convey how your goals grow organically from your experience and are achievable given your previous experience and an MBA from HEC.

 Most significant life achievement – Wow.
 It probably didn’t happen yesterday.
 And for many people it didn’t happen at work… Few work accomplishments rise to the level of MOST SIGNIFICANT LIFE ACHIEVEMENT.
 Imagine if, for example, you state that boosting your organization’s bottom-line (by whatever amount) is your greatest life achievement – the adcom might wonder about your values or whether you really have a life.
-If you can say that, while boosting the bottom line, you also saved jobs or lessened negative environmental impacts or were instrumental in developing a new medical advancement, that would be more substantial and could possibly fit the bill.
+Although, if you can say that at work you saved jobs or lessened negative environmental impacts or were instrumental in developing a new medical advancement, that would be more substantial and could possibly fit the bill.

 For many people, this story will be personal – I think of clients who have persevered through, managed, and overcome major family crises.
 For others, it will involve impact with community, religious, and/or social organizations or groups; for yet others it could involve a major milestone such as a national sports ranking or photo exhibit or music performance.

 Whatever topic you select, with only 250 words, simply narrate the story and include the results or impact.
 It would be fine to have a sentence or two of reflection on why it’s so meaningful to you, but don’t make a long explanation.
 The reason should be clear from the content.

 Leadership and ethics are inevitably intertwined in the business world.
-Describe a situation in which you have dealt with these issues and how they have influenced you (250 words maximum)
+Describe a situation in which you have dealt with these issues and how they have influenced you.
+(250 words maximum)

 Again, keep the structure simple: tell the story, and end with a brief discussion of how the experience has influenced you.
 Don’t feel the need to present a very dramatic story – many such situations are gray, not black and white.
 It may seem like a challenge to identify an experience that encompasses both leadership and ethics.
-However, addressing an ethics challenge will almost inherently require leadership (often informal), whether on your part or someone else’s.
+However, addressing an ethics challenge will almost inherently require leadership (even if informal), whether on your part or someone else’s.
 When you explain how it influenced you, don’t just state generalities; give a specific example.

 This essay is an opportunity to show a different side of yourself.
 Describe an imagined life that reflects something meaningful to you.
 Make it vivid, show your passion.
 Note that the question does NOT ask what you would do if not in your current life/role; it asks you to imagine a life.
-Use that openness to express your creativity, passion, and interest vividly.
+Use that openness to express your creativity.
 In doing so, however, avoid being abstract.
-Weave in and employ your actual knowledge and experience, e.g., if you love ballet and are an avid ballet-goer, you could build your imagined life in a way that uses your knowledge of and passion for dance.
+Weave in and employ your actual knowledge and experience, e.g., if you love ballet and are an avid ballet-goer, you could build your imagined life in a way that portrays your knowledge of and passion for dance.
 The reader would learn something interesting about you – and your prospective contribution to the social milieu of the program.

 a) What monument or site would you advise a first-time visitor to your country or city to discover, and why?